What is Boosters?

-Teams who choose to raise money for “team climate and culture” purchases (see ASB team accounts above) should do so at the beginning of their sport’s season in order to avoid overlapping similar fund raising efforts by other programs.
-Teams MAY NOT host a sport specific event outside their season of sport.
+Teams who choose to raise money for team climate and culture purchases (see ASB team accounts above) should do so at the beginning of their sport’s season in order to avoid overlapping similar fundraising efforts by other programs.
+Teams may not host a sport specific event outside their season of sport.
 For example, the fall girl’s tennis team cannot host a tournament or skills clinic during the winter or spring seasons.
 In an effort not to stress our community the agreement for teams is to fundraise during their season of sport.
 By district rule, coaches may not endorse nor manage/run out of season programs for Tam High teams.

 How much do we need to raise?